OSHINRAJ/hello_world/README.md

 # hello_world
-it is just a sample program
+it is a sample C++ program to find the square root of a number with out sqrt( ) function.